iamjatinchauhan/resources-for-developers/README.md

 **[Font Flipper](https://fontflipper.com/)**|Preview 800+ Google Fonts on top of your own designs, without having to download the fonts.
 **[Font Meme](https://fontmeme.com/)**|Discover fonts used in the pop culture.
 **[Font Pair](https://fontpair.co/)**|typography site dedicated to helping creators use beautiful typography for their creative projects.
+**[Font Playground](https://play.typedetail.com/)**|Built for three groups of audiences: typographers and designers, type tool's UX/UI Designers and type designers and foundries.
 **[Font Space](https://www.fontspace.com/)**|83,000+ Free Fonts.
 A designer-centered free font website that has quick customizable previews.
 **[Font in Use](https://fontsinuse.com/)**|An independent archive of typography.
 **[FontDrop](https://fontdrop.info)**|Simple and easy way to view the contents of font files.